SkylineCommunications/dataminer-docs/connector-help/connector_help/Grass Valley Morpheus Panoplay On Air.md

 # Grass Valley Morpheus Panoplay On Air

 This device manages channel redundancy, and whether said channels are on air, or offline.
-The redundancy is provided through configurable channel synchronization across multiple redundant systems..
+The redundancy is provided through configurable channel synchronization across multiple redundant systems.
+.

 ## About